Can an ex-employee raise a grievance?

 Respond promptly

-It’s essential when responding to grievance from ex-employee, you do this promptly even if you don’t have a resolution yet.
+It’s essential that you respond promptly even if you don’t have a resolution yet.
 Acknowledge the receipt of their grievance and let them know that you’re taking the matter seriously.
 Provide a timeline for when you expect to have a resolution and keep them updated on any progress.

 Take appropriate action